 In Ref.~\cite{Bukov18_Broken} the $T_\text{sb}$ control phase transition was related to a bifurcation process.
 It was shown that the unique optimal protocol (valid in $T {\le} T_\text{sb}$) bifurcates into two optimal protocols (valid in $T {\ge} T_\text{sb}$) individually violating the symmetry $s(t) {\leftrightarrow} {-}s(T{-}t)$ of the quantum control problem.
-Interestingly, in the quadratic stability analysis the eigenfunction associated with the vanishing eigenvalue has even parity, namely it respects $f(t) {=} f(T{-}t)$ (cf.~Fig.~\ref{fig:stab_2q}).
-It is tempting to relate this latter property with the breaking of the quantum control symmetry occurring at $T {=} T_\text{sb}$.
-In particular, one may try to guess the structure of the optimal protocol in the region $T {\ge} T_\text{sb}$ by linearly combining the optimal protocol $s_{\Delta(T)}$ in $T {=} T_\text{sb}$ with the (symmetry-violating) eigenfunction associated to the quadratic instability in $T {=} T_\text{sb}$, finally obtaining candidates as symmetry-violating optimal protocols.
-However, this procedure fails to reproduce the correct pair of optimal protocols for $T {\ge} T_\text{sb}$.
-Therefore, in the two-qubit problem the adiabatic tracing of the optimal protocol of the landscape terminates at $T {=} T_\text{sb}$.
+Interestingly, in the quadratic stability analysis, the eigenfunction associated with the vanishing eigenvalue has even parity, namely, it violates the symmetry $f(t) {=} -f(T{-}t)$ (cf.~Fig.~\ref{fig:stab_2q}).
+This characteristic instability signals the presence of a bifurcation of a single optimal protocol into a pair of symmetry-violating optimal protocols.

-For $T{>}T_\text{sb}$, piecewise-continuous optimal protocols can be found using numerical optimization algorithms (for example, the LMC algorithm introduced in Sec.~\ref{sec:LMC}).
+For $T{>}T_\text{sb}$, piecewise continuous optimal protocols can be found using numerical optimization algorithms (for example, the LMC algorithm introduced in Sec.~\ref{sec:LMC}).
 In App.~\ref{app:quadratic_scaling}, we report the quadratic stability analysis at $T{=}T_\text{QSL}$ for the two-qubit problem, where the infidelity is expanded around optimal protocols found by the LMC algorithm.
 The results are analogous to the single-qubit case, except that there are now $L-4$ vanishing eigenvalues, for $T{\to}T_\text{QSL}$.